 But I challenge that thinking because if God gives us a gift, it is arrogant to hide it and not express it.
 It is like we are saying, “I know better than God.”
 And the truth is that our false self or ego does think that it knows better than God.

-The spiritual part of us doesn’t think, it feels.
+The True Self doesn’t think, it feels.